-Mr. Cohen, age 63, is a Vice President of the Company, having served as Vice President--Finance and Treasurer from 1975 until July 1987, when he was elected to the Board of Directors.
+Mr. Cohen, age 64, is a Vice President of the Company, having served as Vice President--Finance and Treasurer from 1975 until July 1987, when he was elected to the Board of Directors.
 He is a member of the Finance Committee of the Board.
-He is also a director and President of Homer News, Inc., which publishes a weekly newspaper in Homer, Alaska, and is a member of the Finance Committee of Children's Hospital National Medical Center.
-In addition, he is a director and treasurer of Alliance for the Mentally Ill of Montgomery County, Maryland.
-He also serves as a trustee of the Philip L. Graham Fund.
+He is also a director and President of Homer News, Inc., which publishes a weekly newspaper in Homer, Alaska, and is a member of the Corporate Board of Children's Hospital National Medical Center.
+Mr. Cohen also serves as a trustee of the Philip L. Graham Fund.